firehiros/basic_chat/README.md

 A Basic chat application:

+- Login/register
-- Chat Application
+- Chat with others
-- View Top Cryptocurrency
-- Trade between user

 Using:
 - MongoDB